Skip to main content

 You can read more about credit file disputes on the ICO website.
 Look for their 'Credit explained' leaflet.

-How shared finances affect your credit record
+Do shared finances affect your credit record?

-You can write to the credit reference agencies to ask for 'disassociation' from anyone you're no longer financially linked with.
-You need to close down any joint financial accounts first.
+You can change this.
+Write to the credit reference agencies.
+Ask for 'disassociation' from the person if you are no longer financially linked to them.

-Extra rent in advance
+Rent in advance

 Check what your contract says about when rent should be paid.
-Each time you renew your tenancy, you can discuss with your landlord whether you will:

 Guarantors

-There are commercial companies who charge you to provide a guarantor service.
-If you decide to use one, make sure you understand what happens if you or another joint tenant misses a payment.
+Make sure you understand what happens if you or another joint tenant misses a payment.

-Speak directly to landlords
+Speak to landlords

 Help with housing from your council